What If We Power the Artificial Heart with Plutonium?

 No adequate power source would emerge from this work, or anyone else’s, partly because there wasn’t really any effective artificial heart or assist device at the time.
 By 1977, the whole enterprise was dead because the government had withdrawn its support, partly due to financial concerns and partly because the public had become much more skeptical of the artificial heart itself.
 Even before the frightening, narrowly averted meltdown at the Three Mile Island nuclear power plant in 1979, the nuclear threat that created the climate of the Cold War made the idea of putting radioactive material in the body wildly unpopular.

 Still, some good came out of the research.
 Experiments done in Houston on the effects of radiation in animals showed that the body could tolerate more than was initially believed.
 Over a period of four or so years, technicians implanted plutonium capsules in the abdomens of dogs and baboons, and from 1975 to 1977, 21 humans wore plutonium-powered pacemakers outside their bodies to determine what kinds of problems, if any, the radioactive material caused.
-The answer was: not much, unless you counted setting off alarms in metal detectors.
+The answer was: not much, unless you counted setting off alarms in metal detectors.“Powered by a thermal converter fueled by plutonium, it was supposed to make the heart run like a steam engine, converting fluid to vapor.”

 By the 1980s, nuclear medicine was, in fact, a growing specialty, with new radiopharmaceuticals used for diagnosing everything from heart and kidney disease to tear duct blockages.
 PET scanners used in imaging and diagnosis make use of a dye with radioactive tracers.